Why do puppies bite?

 Avoiding negative reactions

 Avoid saying ‘owww’ or yelping, as this can excite an already excited puppy.
-Don’t tell puppies off because they’re not biting to spite you, and scolding them may encourage defensive biting if your shouting scares them.
-Over-aroused or tired puppies likely won’t learn anything from being told off, and it may even desensitise them to your voice.
+Naturally, we are entitled to communicate a genuine pain response- but don’t feel you have to pretend it hurts to teach your puppy not to bite!
+Try and avoid telling your puppy off for biting- because they’re not biting to spite you.
+Scolding your puppy may encourage defensive biting if your shouting scares them.
+Over-aroused or tired puppies likely won’t learn anything from being told off, and it may even desensitise them to your voice at this intensity or excite them further- which leads to more biting.

 When playing gently with your puppy, if they catch you a little bit, remove your hands, fold your arms, and pause for a second without saying anything.
 Wait for five seconds before resuming calm play.
 The consequence for biting is that play momentarily stops.